incubated-geek-cc/offline-mapping-server/README.md

-# Hosting an Offline Basemap with LeafletJS
+# Host Your Own Offline Mapping Server
 ## What this is - A step-by-step tutorial on how to host an offline basemap for other GeoSpatial applications to use.
 ### Specific steps are documented in the following [notebook](https://github.com/incubated-geek-cc/leafletJS-offline-basemap/blob/master/Hosting%20an%20Offline%20Basemap%20with%20LeafletJS.ipynb)